JorgePablol/Data-Analysis-Libertarian-with-Tableau/README.md

 This is a repository to show the data wrangling files I made to clean the data from social networks for the Libertarian Party Mx (Mexican).
 The entire wrangling you can see it by opening the [file](https://github.com/JorgePablol/Libertarian-Wrangling/blob/main/Libertarian_cleaning_github_version.ipynb).
 Or simply open it from this folder, the file is Libertarian_cleaning_github_version.ipynb

-# Libertarian Visualizations and Results
+# Libertarian Report and Analysis
 Access to the reports:

 [Twitter report](https://tinyurl.com/twitterReportPlib)